ezsystems/ezpublish-kernel/REST-API-V2.rst

      GET <URI>/content/objects/<ID>?languages=<language_code>,...

-In the second it is possible to retrieve more than on language.
+In the second it is possible to retrieve more than one language.

 To update the content meta data (version independent) call: